mong/mongts/README.md

 This is the [Next.js](https://nextjs.org/) app behind [www.skde.no](https://www.skde.no/) and the API.

-The repository [mong/qmongjs](https://github.com/mong/qmongjs) is behind the subpage [www.skde.no/kvalitetsregistre](https://www.skde.no/kvalitetsregistre/alle/sykehus) and .

 ## Development

 There is two long-lived branches in this repository: `main` and `develop`.
 All changes to `main` will update [www.skde.no](https://www.skde.no/) and [verify.skde.no](https://verify.skde.no/).
 All changes to `develop` will update [test.skde.no](https://test.skde.no/).